 Do you have inflamed, red, and bleeding gums?
 Call Allen Dental Center for gum disease treatment at 972.640.7564.
 You can also schedule an appointment with us online.

 Please let us know if you have questions about periodontal disease treatment in our Allen, TX, office.
-We serve patients in Twin Creeks, Fairview, and other communities in Allen, TX.
+We serve patients in Twin Creeks, Fairview, and other communities in Allen.